 As a Polio survivor I was also encouraged to pass as non-disabled.
 Passing for me proved to be an impossible task.
 From an early age I faced ridicule, bullying, and prejudice as both a disabled boy and as someone, although I am light-skinned, others perceived as Native.
 From such experiences I developed a firm commitment to stand for civil rights for all people.

 Growing up in this family launched me on a lifetime of learning.
 I have been graced with teachers from many traditions.
-I am also grateful to have met other individuals with similar family stories and histories along the way.
+I am grateful to have met other individuals with similar family stories and histories along the way.